RoadieHQ/marketing-site/content/docs/details/permissions/index.md

 ## Introduction

-Roadie permissions allow rules to be set about which users have acces to which features and information.
+Role-based access control in Roadie allows rules to be set about which users have access to which features and information.

 This can be set at a coarse level (i.e. whole features of the application) or at a fine-grain level (i.e. the ability to view specific entities within the catalog).

-A good example of a permission is the ability to allow users to see a Scaffolder Template.
-Let's say this Template has the ability to change a cloud budget for a given service.
+A good example of a permission is the ability to allow users to see a Scaffolder template.
+Let's say this template has the ability to change a cloud budget for a given service.
 Not everyone within an organisation may have that ability.
-A permissions attached to that Template would allow the team governing Roadie to limit access to that Template.
+A permissions attached to that Template would allow the team governing Roadie to limit access to that template.

 ## Features